maxmarfuggi/CSCI4448_Project6/README.md

-# CSCI4448 Project6
+# ShopKeeper POS
-Final deliverables for StoreKeeper Point of Sale
+Final deliverables for ShopKeeper Point of Sale

-All source code can be found in StoreKeeper/src/com/company.
+All source code can be found in ShopKeeper/src/com/company.

 Team Members: Max Marfuggi (Solo)